chinamike65/hugo-tuolesi/content/book4/book4en.md

 94

-(3) How to transcend the bardo body
+##### (3) How to transcend the bardo body

- The state of the bardo body can only be maintained for seven to forty-nine days.
-First, the seven days are very important.
+The state of the bardo body can only be maintained for between seven to forty-nine days.
+The first seven days are very important.

 Because the first seven days are very easy and easy to overtake, and it is the easiest and most critical period to overtake.